 - We find and visualize data for various active materials like Hydrogels, Dielectric Elastomer Actuators, Conductive Polymers, Shape Memory Alloys, Shape Memory Polymers, Piezo-ceramics, Ionic Polymer Metal Composites.
 The data is applied for the training of different deep learning model classes to mirror their physically described behavior.
 For data visualization, we experiment with state-of-the-art augmented reality devices.

-As a second goal, we focus on the logical behavior of multisensitive active materials, i.e. informatics by materials:
+As a second goal, we focus on the logical behavior of multisensitive active materials by the (ii) Modelling of information transfer between physical fields (informatics by materials):

-- We identify and model multisensitive materials that can act as neurons in an autonomous non-electrical deep learning network.
+- We identify and model multisensitive materials that can act as neurons in non-electrical deep learning networks due to their active behavior.

 If you are interested in our group's activities, please contact us!